 The personal income (Article 22), corporate franchise (Article 9-A), and insurance (Article 33) taxes are all based, to some extent, on the Federal tax structure.
 There are provisions in Federal law that reduce the base subject to New York tax because the exclusion flows through to New York law.
 For example, employer contributions for medical insurance and care are excluded from Federal adjusted gross income.
 This exclusion flows through to New York which uses Federal adjusted gross income as a starting point for determining New York income.
-In most cases, New York policymakers have opted to conform to the Federal base for these taxes.
-Conformity eases administration of the Tax Law while at the same time promoting taxpayer compliance.
+In most cases, New York policymakers have opted to conform to the Federal base for these taxes.4 Conformity eases administration of the Tax Law while at the same time promoting taxpayer compliance.
 These items do not constitute tax expenditures in the same sense as provisions specifically designed by New York policymakers to promote economic development or to provide specific tax relief.
-To focus attention on New York source tax expenditures, Federal exclusions are listed in the Appendix which provides estimates of the revenue foregone by conformity to these provisions.
-There was significant uncertainty surrounding potential Federal tax changes at the time of this publication.
-These changes could affect the value of these exclusions and Federal inputs that form the basis of New York tax returns.